sbonaime/seedlink_plotter/README.md

 ## Seedlink-Plotter

-A python script to plot real time seismic data from a seedlink server
+A python script to plot real time seismic data from a seedlink server in drum style or line style

 This version work with the latest stable ObsPy version (0.9.0).